AMDRAS Advanced Mediator Practicum Course| Mediation Institute

 Pre-requisites

-• You are currently accredited as a mediator under AMDRAS.
+• Are you currently accredited as a mediator under AMDRAS?

-• You have been nationally accredited for a minimum of 4 years (two renewal cycles).
+• Have you been nationally accredited for a minimum of 4 years? (two renewal cycles)

-• You have completed at least 150 hours of mediation practice (evidence required).
+• Have you completed at least 150 hours of mediation practice? (evidence required)

 Delivery and timeframes

-• 12 hours of live engagement (online or in person).
+• Two-day workshop (12 hours of live engagement, online or in person).

 • Completion required within 2 months of commencement.